 This perfect baby.
 Perfect in every way.
 Not just in fingers and toes, but in soul and spirit.

 We celebrate this picture every year.
-Sing quiet, sweet carols, put up twinkling, soft lights.
+Sing sweet carols, put up twinkling lights.
 Frustrated with the rushing around for presents and money, we crave hushed evenings at home where we can light candles, snuggle in blankets, read the story of the first Christmas, and celebrate peace.

-This perfect baby, with his sweet mother, still untouched by men; a young woman chosen especially by God.
+This perfect baby, with his sweet mother, still untouched by men and chosen especially by God.
 It’s a beautiful story!

 But you know,